yewnyx/SubLink/Docs/DataTypes/OBS/Types.md

 - `string`     InputUuid            - UUID of the input
 - `string`     InputKind            - Kind of the input
 - `string`     UnversionedInputKind - Unversioned kind of input (aka no `_v2` stuff)
+- `int`        InputKindCaps        - Bitflag value for the caps that an input supports.
+See obs_source_info.output_flags in the libobs docs
 - `JsonObject` InputSettings        - Settings configured to the input when it was created
 - `JsonObject` DefaultInputSettings - Default settings for the input